 The good news for us is that we had previously been introduced to a company called Replicated, which specializes in helping SaaS companies deploy their applications on-premises.
 Replicated takes advantage of cloud-native architectures and development practices to package applications and manage releases, so we were able to avoid most of the headaches and risks that going on-prem historically entailed.

 The one catch is that we hadn’t yet containerized our existing application and codebase, and Replicated requires that you use Docker.
-Still, hiring a contractor for a couple weeks to Dockerize our existing application so we could integrate it with the Replicated platform was a far cry better than hiring an entire engineering team.
-Had we been a Docker shop to begin with, that step might have taken a day instead of a couple weeks.
+Still, hiring a contractor for a couple of weeks to Dockerize our existing application so we could integrate it with the Replicated platform was a far cry better than hiring an entire engineering team.
+Had we been a Docker shop, to begin with, that step might have taken a day instead of a couple of weeks.

 After that, the process pretty much consisted of uploading our application’s YAML file to the Replicated portal and then updating it when we push new releases live.
 Because we’re still transitioning toward a container-centric architecture, there’s a delta between when the SaaS version gets new features and when the enterprise version does.
-But that window is very manageable, and will shrink substantially as we continue to containerize across the board.
+But that window is very manageable and will shrink substantially as we continue to containerize across the board.

-Replicated also provides tooling for managing customer licenses and on-prem installation, and a bunch of other features—things like LDAP/Active Directory integration, audit logs and customer support bundles—that we didn’t need to build ourselves.
+Replicated also provides tooling for managing customer licenses and on-prem installation, and a bunch of other features—things like LDAP/Active Directory integration, audit logs, and customer support bundles—that we didn’t need to build ourselves.
 Even with containerizing our application and paying the Replicated license fees, we were still able to offer a full-featured enterprise edition for only a small fraction of what it would have cost (in money and in time) to build it.

 However, on-prem is on-prem, and you’re always going to run into issues with customers that have unique environments or that want features not on your current roadmap.
 It’s definitely not SaaS, where you control the operating environment and everybody can pay for the same features.
-However, packaging our enterprise version as Docker containers and deploying via Replicated has helped alleviate some of the these issues, including by making it simpler to manage patches and releases on a customer-by-customer basis when necessary.
+However, packaging our enterprise version as Docker containers and deploying via Replicated has helped alleviate some of these issues, including by making it simpler to manage patches and releases on a customer-by-customer basis when necessary.

 The reality is that offering an on-prem enterprise product is going to be more work than sticking with SaaS alone.
 There’s going to be at least a little more legwork on the development side, and sales cycles are probably going to be much longer.
 And then, when you close deals with large enterprises, you need to deliver a level of support that matches the premium those customers are paying.